zoehendershot/dp1-diy-spotify/README.md

 ### Grading
 This project is worth 15 points.
 Here is a breakdown of the grading rubric:

-- Student has (at least) 10 songs loaded into their music player (2 points)
+- Student has (at least) 10 songs loaded into their music player.
+(2 points)
-- Student properly sets up a database, loads schemas and data (2 points)
+- Student properly sets up a database, loads schemas and data.
+(2 points)
-- FastAPI connects to the database and displays table data (3 points)
+- FastAPI connects to the database and displays table data.
+(3 points)
-- FastAPI container is deployed into EC2 instance (2 points)
+- FastAPI container is deployed into EC2 instance.
+(2 points)
-- Student web interface connects properly to backend API (2 points)
+- Student web interface connects properly to backend API and displays *their* songs.
+(2 points)
-- Student solution ingests a new song uploaded by instructional staff and displays it properly in the API and web interface without manual intervention (4 points)
+- Student solution ingests a new song uploaded by instructional staff and displays it properly in the API and web interface without manual intervention.
+(4 points)